 To ensure that low-income individuals can still access legal help and advice during the COVID-19 crisis, LASC and SEOLS have created a new “Virtual Clinic” model, which engages our volunteer lawyers in phone advice clinics for clients with civil legal questions.

 In direct response to the expansion of unemployment compensation program, we are also launching a special Virtual Unemployment Compensation Clinic to organize volunteers to help individuals who are struggling to apply for unemployment compensation.

 - Training and Resources: For the virtual advice clinics, LASC/SEOLS has a recorded training and electronic Attorney Toolkit for volunteer lawyers.
 We are also compiling all relevant court orders and policy changes.
-For Unemployment specifically, a recorded training and volunteer toolkit will be available starting the week of March 23.
+For Unemployment specifically, a recorded training and volunteer toolkit is available.

 - Clients are scheduled for clinic slots that align with volunteer availability and are told that they should expect a call during that window of time and that the call might be restricted or blocked (if volunteers are calling from cell phones)

 - Prior to the clinic time, LASC/SEOLS Pro Bono Team staff will match clients with volunteers via a virtual referral email, which will include the client’s intake and contact information, contact information for our staff attorney mentor who is “on call” for the clinic, and a link to a case reporting form that we will ask the volunteer to complete after the consultation.
 Report link here.